When We All Fall Asleep, Where Do We Go?: Rankings

-Accolades
+Legacy and accolades

 At the 62nd Annual Grammy Awards in January 2020, When We All Fall Asleep, Where Do We Go? won Eilish and O'Connell Grammy Awards in the categories of Album of the Year and Best Pop Vocal Album, while "Bad Guy" won them awards for Record of the Year and Song of the Year.
 Eilish also received a Grammy for Best New Artist, and Finneas won for Producer of the Year and Best Engineered Album, Non-Classical (as one of the album's engineers).
 With her feat, Eilish became the second recording artist and first woman to win the ceremony's four major categories – Album of the Year, Record of the Year, Song of the Year, and Best New Artist – for the same year.
-In 2025, Recording Academy added the "Best Album Cover" to the Categories for the 2026 GRAMMYs, in top of that they listed When We All Fall Asleep, Where Do We Go? as one of the most iconic album covers for the 2010s decade, saying that the deliberately eerie artwork looked more suited to a classic '70s horror than a '10s big pop girl.
+In 2025, the Recording Academy added Best Album Cover to the categories for the 2026 Grammys, and listed When We All Fall Asleep, Where Do We Go? as one of the most iconic album covers of the 2010s decade, saying that the deliberately eerie artwork looked more suited to a classic '70s horror than a '10s big pop girl.
+In 2026, Spotify listed When We All Fall Asleep, Where Do We Go? as one of the 30 classic pop albums of the streaming era.
+The audio streaming service added: "In contrast to the polished, danceable tracks dominating the charts at the time, the album pushed alternative sensibilities into the spotlight and helped set the tone for early‑2020s alt-pop."